Work more efficiently with Microsoft 365 Copilot: Automate meetings and tasks

 Companies that do not monitor often struggle with the same problems:

-Real-time dashboards have long been standard in traditional telephone systems.
+In traditional telephone systems, real-time dashboards have long been standard.
 They show at a glance how many calls are coming in, how long the current wait time is, and which employees are available.
 Microsoft Teams, on the other hand, was primarily developed as a collaboration platform.
 Although telephony is integrated, the monitoring functions are very limited.

 In addition, the reporting structure is complex.
 Many evaluations can only be accessed retrospectively – too late for proactive control in day-to-day business.
 In practice, this means that team leaders have to improvise, export data manually, or use several tools in parallel to identify bottlenecks.
 Especially when call volumes are high, this makes it almost impossible to maintain an overview.

-This is exactly where the Easy Calling add-on from TwinCap First comes in.
+This is exactly where the add-on Easy Calling from TwinCap First comes in.
 It extends Microsoft Teams with the functions that are missing for professional call queue monitoring.
 Its strength lies in the live overview: all active calls are displayed in real time in the dashboard.
 Queues can be monitored precisely, so you can immediately see how many callers are waiting and which agents are available.
-This is complemented by a detailed call analysis that clearly displays key figures such as average call duration, calls per hour, and call results.
-At the same time, the status of each agent is immediately visible – whether available, busy, or offline.
+This is complemented by detailed call analysis, which clearly displays key figures such as average call duration, calls per hour, and call results.
+At the same time, the status of each agent is immediately visible—whether available, busy, or offline.
 This creates transparency and enables quick responses.

-In addition, Easy Calling brings significantly more control to call management.
-Waiting callers are optimally served by the integrated queuing system.
-Calls can be easily forwarded to individual employees, to waiting loops, or even to external numbers.
-In the monitoring dashboard, team leaders can keep track of ongoing, waiting, and completed calls at all times.
-Practical quick actions round off the whole thing: emails can be sent, notes taken, tasks created, or contacts saved directly from a call.
+Easy Calling also gives you way more control over call management.
+Callers waiting in line get the best service thanks to the built-in queuing system.
+You can easily forward calls to specific employees, hold them in a queue, or even send them to outside numbers.
+The monitoring dashboard lets team leaders keep track of ongoing, waiting, and completed calls at any time.
+Practical quick actions round off the package: emails can be sent, notes taken, tasks created, or contacts saved directly from a call.

 Easy Calling thus transforms the Teams client into a central hub for professional call management – efficient, clear, and, above all, in real time.